ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 ### Details

 - **Types that qualify:** Sequence patterns work on any iterable that is sequence-like.
-  This generally means instances of `collections.abc.Sequence` (such as list, tuple, range, str) except that mappings (dicts) are treated by the mapping pattern instead (covered in next section).
+  This generally means instances of `collections.abc.Sequence` (such as list, tuple, range, str), although mappings (dicts) are treated by the mapping pattern instead (covered in next section).
   For built-in sequences like `list` or `tuple`, the match will check the length and elements.
   For custom sequence classes, Python uses the sequence protocol (`__len__` and `__getitem__`) to attempt a match.
   Strings are considered sequences of characters, so be cautious: a pattern like `case ['H','i']:` would match the string `"Hi"` (as a sequence of two chars) as well as a list `['H','i']`.